denal05/docker-compose-plain-vanilla-magento-2.4/README.md

 # docker-compose-plain-vanilla-magento-2.4

-These are configuration files for several Docker containers that represent a system running a plain-vanilla Magento Open Source 2.4 excluding the Magento root directory.
+These are configuration files for a Docker environment with several containers that represent a system running a plain-vanilla Magento Open Source 2.4 excluding the Magento root directory.

 Note that the following directories are assumed to be present in your local machine, because they are mapped to the Docker containers: